 The nut graf tells the reader what the writer is up to; it delivers a promise of the story’s content and message.
 It’s called the nut graf because, like a nut, it contains the “kernel,” or essential theme, of the story.
 (By Chip Scanian—Poynter.org) It's the paragraph telling what the story’s about, so people know why to keep reading—and whether they want to.
 It’s usually the second paragraph.
 It can, however, be combined with the lede, come a bit later or be longer.(—Leigh Ann Otte)

-The nut graf is where you developthe story’s angle.
+The nut graf is where the story’s angle is developed.
 Every story is described from some kind of viewpoint.This viewpoint is called the angle.

 The nut graf has several purposes:(—Poynter)

 It justifies the story by telling readers why they should care.

 It provides a transition from the lead and explains the lead and its connection to the rest of the story.

 It often tells readers why the story is timely.

 It often includes supporting material that helps readers see why the story is important.

 Ken Wells, a writer and editor at The Wall Street Journal, described the nut graf as “a paragraph that says what this whole story is about and why you should read it.
 It’s a flag to the reader, high up in the story: You can decide to proceed or not, but if you read no farther, you know what that story’s about.”(By Chip Scanian—Poynter.org)